Ask a doctor about a prescription for ERTAPENEM SUN 1 g POWDER FOR CONCENTRATE FOR INFUSION SOLUTION

 Prevention:

-No use Ertapenem SUN
+Do not use Ertapenem SUN

-Warnings and Precautions
+Warnings and precautions

-If during treatment you experience an allergic reaction (such as swelling of the face, tongue, or throat, difficulty breathing or swallowing, skin rash), inform your doctor immediately as you may need urgent medical treatment.
+If during treatment you experience an allergic reaction (such as swelling of the face, tongue or throat, difficulty breathing or swallowing, skin rash), inform your doctor immediately as you may need urgent medical treatment.

-Inform your doctor if you are using medications called valproic acid or sodium valproate (see belowUse of Ertapenem SUN with other medications).
+Inform your doctor if you are using medicines called valproic acid or sodium valproate (see below Use of Ertapenem SUN with other medicines).

 Inform your doctor of any other medical condition you have or have had, including:

-Other Medications and Ertapenem SUN
+Other medicines and Ertapenem SUN

-Inform your doctor if you are taking, have taken recently, or may need to take any other medication.
+Inform your doctor if you are taking, have recently taken or might take any other medicines.

-Pregnancy and Breastfeeding
+Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant or are planning to have a baby, ask your doctor for advice before taking this medicine.

 Ertapenem SUN has not been studied in pregnant women.
 Ertapenem SUN should not be used during pregnancy unless your doctor decides that the potential benefit justifies the potential risk to the fetus.

-Driving and Operating Machines
+Driving and using machines

 Ertapenem SUN contains sodium

-The recommended dose of Ertapenem SUN for adults and adolescents 13 years of age and older is 1 gram administered once a day.
+The recommended dose of Ertapenem SUN for adults and adolescents 13 years of age and older is 1 gram (g) administered once a day.
 The recommended dose for children 3 months to 12 years of age is 15 mg/kg, administered twice a day (not exceeding 1 g/day).
 Your doctor will decide how many days of treatment you need.

 To prevent surgical wound infections after colon or rectal surgery, the recommended dose of Ertapenem SUN is 1 g administered as a single intravenous dose 1 hour before surgery.